Kalapuyan languages: Genetic relations

-Kalapuyan is usually connected with the various Penutian proposals, originally as part of an Oregon Penutian branch along with Takelma, Siuslaw, Alsea and Coosan.
+Kalapuyan is usually connected with the various Penutian proposals.
+This was originally part of an Oregon Penutian branch along with Takelma, Siuslaw, Alsea and Coosan.
 A special relationship with Takelma had been proposed, together forming a "Takelma–Kalapuyan" or "Takelman" family.
 However, an unpublished paper by Tarpent & Kendall (1998) finds this relationship to be unfounded because of the extremely different morphological structures of Takelma and Kalapuyan.

 Proto-language

 Below is a list of Proto-Kalapuyan reconstructions by Shipley (1970):